s-cheong/s-cheong/README.md

 - 👀 I’m interested in the intersection of Medicine and Computer Science
 - 🌱 I’m currently learning Front End Web development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me saskia.cheong@gmailc.om
+- 📫 How to reach me saskia.cheong@gmail.com

 <!---
 s-cheong/s-cheong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.